MartinCudicio-project/app-denzel/README.md

 Work from Martin Cudicio
 Web APP to see all of Denzel Washington's movies

+My web app is deployed with netlify go on this link : https://denzel-martincudicio.netlify.com

 In the home, we offer to see all movies, movies filtered by date and score and a must see movie

 for each movie card, if we click on the image, then we can see a description of the movie